tpecholt/imrad/README.md

   * this ensures widgets respect item spacing and frame padding in a consistent way
   * there is a clear relationship between parent - child widget as well as children ordering which is important for container widgets like Table
-  * alternative positioning where widget keeps relative distance from a selected parent's scorner
+  * alternative positioning where widget keeps relative distance from a selected parent's corner is available and can be used for overlay widgets

 * Supports box layout